JHJORE/NeRF_in_Ue5/README.md

 <div id="other-relevant-technologies"></div>

 ## 🔧 Other Relevant Technologies
-The following technologies can be relevant for exploration, unfortunately, we did not get to explore them.

-### Luma
-It was too expensive for us to test.
-We don't think it will work as well with rooms as it does with objects and we don't know how of if it works with Unreal Engine.

-### PolyCam
-No one had IOS so we couldn't test it.
-Seems interesting to not have to use colmap, you can save a lot of time.
+There are several other technologies that are pertinent to the field of our project and warrant further investigation.
+Due to various constraints, we were unable to explore these during the course of our work.

+**Luma:** This technology stands as a potential option, albeit with a considerable price tag that may limit its accessibility.
+Our preliminary analysis suggests that Luma might not perform as proficiently with room-scale models as it does with individual objects.
+Additionally, its compatibility and interoperability with Unreal Engine are yet to be determined, which could impact its usefulness within our project context.

+**PolyCam:** PolyCam represents a promising avenue, particularly with its potential to bypass the need for Colmap, offering the prospect of significant time savings.
+Unfortunately, we were unable to carry out a practical evaluation of PolyCam as it necessitates iOS, which was not available among our team members.
 <div id="conclusion"></div>

 ## 🏁 Conclusion